 This is true.

 Don’t get me wrong.
-ESL teachers salaries are quite high, but your whole driver shouldn’t be about the money.
+TEFL teachers’ salaries are quite high, but your whole driver shouldn’t be about the money.

 Instead of being terrified of cultural differences, think of culture shock as something you can embrace.

-You build real life experience.
+You build a real-life experience.
 You’re no longer a weak-willed traveler.
 It’s you who sits in the driver’s seat.
 And it’s you who has control.

 If you want to teach English in China, schools often pay entirely for your accommodation.
 With this said, don’t imagine you’ll live in luxury.
 You may even have a cockroach or two in your apartment, and that’s fine.

-While Thailand’s transportation costs are ridiculous cheap, living and teaching in Japan can be expensive.
-But you have the bigger base salary to compensate you.
+In general, TEFL teachers enjoy a low cost of living when they teach English abroad.
+While Thailand’s transportation costs are ridiculously cheap, living and teaching English in Japan can be expensive.
+But you have a bigger base salary to compensate you.

 How awesome would it be that no matter where you went in the world, you knew someone there?
 On top of that, you have a place to stay.

-Every city, town and village has a local bar where ESL teachers hang out.
+Every city, town, and village has a local bar where TEFL teachers hang out.
 This is where you’re likely to meet your global friends.

 With similar emotions and even a feeling of loneliness, this bonds your friendship even stronger.
 And a friend in need is a friend indeed.